batmanimal/photo-app-react/README.md

     * `AlbumInfo` (displays photo list)
         - `PhotoListHeader` (displays a heading for the album)
         - `PhotoTitle` (displays a clickable photo title)
-    - `RatingDropDown` (receives user input to rate the photo in the display)
+    - `RatingDropdown` (receives user input to rate the photo in the display)
     - `RatingDisplay` (displays the star value under the dropdown) <- not shown in the mock